vdesabou/kafka-docker-playground/other/syslog-logstash-ksqldb/README.md

 - Use ElasticSinkConnector to forward `SSH_BAD_AUTH_COUNT` record into an elasticsearch db
 - Use Kibana Dashboarding to visualize metrics

-## Requirements

-To run this use case, some tools are requirement :
-- docker
-- docker-compose
-- curl
-- jq

-Please install these softwares before run any scripts

 ## How to run

 Start command: